rubenarakelyan/wackomenace.co.uk/src/content/info/now.md

 * Working as a contract Senior Ruby Developer at the [Office for Product Safety and Standards](https://www.gov.uk/government/organisations/office-for-product-safety-and-standards) (but available for hire!)
 * Actively working on this website and blog after a period of self-imposed web exile
+* Building [Titch](https://github.com/rubenarakelyan/titch), a URL shortener for my own use
 * Ploughing through the house DIY to-do list
 * Learning server-side JavaScript/TypeScript on Node.js and the Astro framework
 * Learning Spanish on Duolingo